cyanoprem/supernova-prompts/aug-2025/units/8-shop-in-english.md

 Can I pay by debit card?
 Can I pay by cash?
 Can I pay by cheque?

-Cheatsheet:
+### Cheatsheet:
 Can I pay by [Method]?

 ### Chatlesson:
 "Language: Default:

-message: Hey 👋, in this lesson we are going to learn to ask about payment methods when shopping
+message: Hey 👋, let's learn to ask about payment methods when shopping 💳

-- Can I pay by UPI?
+- "Can I pay by UPI?"
 (Meaning: Can I pay by UPI?) 📱
-- Can I pay by credit card?
-(Meaning: Can I pay by credit card?) 💳

 image_url:
 button_text: Okay!

-message: You can make these sentences using this pattern:

-Can I pay by [Method]?
+message: We're going to use the pattern in the above picture to form sentences like these:

-- Example: Can I pay by debit card? 💳
+- "Can I pay by cash?"
+(Meaning: Can I pay by cash?) 💵

-- Example: Can I pay by cash? 💵
+image_url: Cheatsheet: Can I pay by [Method]?
-image_url:
 button_text: I understand.

+message:
+- "Can I pay by" is a polite way to ask 🙏

-message: [Method] is the way you want to pay for your purchase
+- [Method] here is the way you want to pay for your purchase.

-Different payment methods:
-- UPI 📱
-- credit card 💳
-- cash 💵
-- cheque 📝
+- [Method] can be: UPI 📱, credit card 💳, cash 💵, cheque 📝
-image_url:
+image_url: Cheatsheet: Can I pay by [Method]?
 button_text: Got it!

-message: Using this pattern:

-Can I pay by [Method]?

-let's try some payment exercises! 💰
+message: Now let's learn to ask for payment methods! 💳

 image_url:
 button_text: Let's practice!"